WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/cloud-translation/README.md

 ## Disclaimer
 - The present GCP Terraform Module in this project is set up and intended to be implemented in a FEDRAMP High environment using the Assured Workdloads within the Google Cloud Platform (GCP) organization.
-- As of December 2nd, 2024 you must manually allow the translation api.
+- As of December 2nd, 2024 you must manually allow the Translation API.
 Go to your organization policies and search for constraints/gcp.restrictServiceUsage.
 In the allowed section, add the following api: "translate.googleapis.com".

 ## Deployment Steps
 1. Copy the contents of the terraform.tfvars.sample file into your own terraform.tfvars file, then update the variables in this file.
 For reference update the following variables: